Loliticos/mayfi/.github/ISSUE_TEMPLATE/suggestion.md

 ---
-name: Suggestion
+name: Feature request
-about: Suggest a idea for an implementation in mayfi
+about: Suggest an idea for this project
 ---

 **Suggestion**